SUKOHI/Surpass/README.md

         ]);

     Except "remove" can use "console.log(e);"
-    This method is skippable.
+    This method is optional.

 * Surpass::timeout($seconds)

     The seconds for timeout.
-    This method is skippable.
+    This method is optional.

     e.g.)
     Surpass::timeout(3000);